dev-blitzz/blitzz-cobrowse-ios-sdk/README.md

 # BlitzzCobrowseSDK

-BlitzzCobrowseSDK is an iOS SDK to enable real-time cobrowsing, annotation, and screen sharing for remote support within your app.
+BlitzzCobrowseSDK is an iOS binary SDK to enable real-time cobrowsing, annotation, and screen sharing for remote support within your app.

 ## Features